 The Benefits of Residential Treatment

-In cases of acute mental distress or emotional dysregulation, the benefits of a mental health residential treatment program almost always outweigh the benefits of outpatient services.
+In cases of acute or severe psychological distress or emotional dysregulation, the benefits of a mental health residential level treatment program almost always outweigh the benefits of outpatient services.
 Here’s why that’s often the case and how PCH can help.

 Outpatient Versus Residential Treatment Programs